Investing in more efficient technology to power our homes and businesses now can save us money on our utility bills in the long run.

 Energy Efficiency Basics

 - Energy efficiency is not just about conserving energy.
-It’s about getting more bang for your buck, like a refrigerator that uses less energy to generate the same amount of cooling power.
+It’s about getting more bang for your buck, like a refrigerator or air conditioner that uses less energy to generate the same amount of cooling power.

-- Energy efficiency is important at every level of our economy, from family homes and apartment buildings to office complexes and factories.
+- Energy efficiency is beneficial at every level of our economy, from family homes and apartment buildings to office complexes and factories.
 The more we scale up efficiency, the more energy we save and the more benefits we see.
+When we move on from outdated technology that uses a lot of extra energy, we reduce stress on our electricity grid, cut pollution, and protect ourselves from the volatile price spikes of oil and gas.

-- All New England families and businesses must have easy access to energy efficiency programs, whether they rent or own and no matter their income level.
-And we must pair it with launching more clean energy to power our homes and appliances, so we get off fossil fuels for good.
+- All New England families and businesses should have easy access to energy efficiency programs and technologies, regardless of whether they rent or own and regardless of income level.
+And we must pair it with launching more clean energy to power our homes and appliances, so we can stabilize energy rates and get off fossil fuels for good.

-What Does It Mean to Be Energy Efficient?
+What Does It Mean to Have More Energy-Efficient Options?

-Being energy efficient is about being smarter with how we use energy.
+Being energy efficient is about increasing access to smarter technology.
+It’s also about low-cost fixes that give people the option to use less energy.
 You don’t need to freeze in the winter, boil in the summer, or sit in the dark to save power.
-Instead, you can patch holes in your insulation to keep your house comfortable and install Energy Star–rated appliances when it’s time to replace them.
-Efficiency advocates urge us to use the latest technology to keep our homes and buildings snug in the cold and cool in the heat – all while saving money on electricity and heating bills.
+Instead, you can keep your home comfortable by patching holes in your insulation or adding better seals to doors and windows.
+You can also install more energy-efficient appliances when it’s time to replace your old ones.
+Efficiency experts have already done the research pointing us to the best technology to keep our homes and buildings snug in the cold and cool in the heat – all while saving money on electricity bills.

-On a larger scale, a town can install high-efficiency lighting systems in schools, libraries, street lamps, and other public offices and buildings.
+Across New England, communities can follow Maine’s energy-efficiency lead by installing high-efficiency HVAC, appliances, and lighting systems in schools, libraries, public offices, and buildings – even streetlamps.
 Businesses can replace energy-sucking printers and drafty windows with newer, efficient models.
 And factories can update aging systems to use newer equipment that draws less power.

 How Does Energy Efficiency Help Me (and the Planet)?

-What’s more, as states ramp up efforts to end our reliance on climate-damaging fossil fuels, we will all be using more electricity for heat and transportation.
-Getting smart about energy efficiency now will help us manage that increased demand for power – ensuring we can leave polluting and expensive fossil fuels behind.
+What’s more, while states ramp up efforts to end our reliance on climate-damaging fossil fuels, we will all be using more electricity for heat and transportation.
+Getting smart about energy efficiency now will help us manage that increased demand for power while we work to leave polluting and expensive fossil fuels behind.

 How Can New England Become More Energy Efficient?